 Pigeons being pretty comical with their behaviour, in general, can only get more adorable when wasted, surely?

 Well, in New Zealand local authorities have taken to putting up road signs warning drivers of the dangers of these under-the-influence birds.

-Not that they’re permanently drunk, of course, as you can see this well-behaved one below.
+Not that they’re permanently drunk, of course, as you can see this well-behaved one above.
 They seem most excellent to us.